typelead/eta-examples/0-hello-ghcvm/README.md

-# Hello GHCVM!
+# Hello ETA!
 Example

-In this tutorial, you'll compile a simple Haskell program with GHCVM and run it, illustrating the basic workflows.
+In this tutorial, you'll compile a simple Haskell program with ETA and run it, illustrating the basic workflows.

-In GHCVM, there are primarily two workflows:
+In ETA, there are primarily two workflows:

 1. Trying out simple programs without any dependencies.
 (CabalVM not needed)